smogon/damage-calc/README.md

 ## `@smogon/calc`

 The `@smogon/calc` package powers the UI, providing a programmatic interface for computing damage ranges.
-This sub package contains code which will run on both the server or browser, and can be used as a building block for alternative UIs or applications.
+This subpackage contains code that will run on both the server or browser and can be used as a building block for alternative UIs or applications.

 ### Installation